microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

       - Pick a name.
 Do **not** chose the "Use data from existing website record".
 Select Create The portal could take 30 or more minutes to provision.
       - Import Portal Config
     - Import Solution
-      - download the solution.zip file to your local hard drive.
+      - download the solution.zip file to your local hard drive.[label](README.md)
       - In the Power Apps Studio select your newly created environment
       - Select Soluions/Import Solution to import the downloaded solution
       -